 When asking about the lifespan of hardwood floors, you’re really asking about the lifespan of the finish.
-The hardwood planks themselves are generally quite thick and can last for 30, 50 or even 100 years, as seen in houses over a century old.
+The hardwood planks themselves are generally quite thick and can last for 30, 50, or even 100 years, as seen in houses over a century old.

-When discussing the finish of hardwood floors, you need to take into account the amount of foot traffic (or paw traffic) and the amount of maintenance performed.
+You need to take into account the amount of foot traffic (or paw traffic) and the amount of maintenance performed when discussing the finish of hardwood floors.
 Different finish types will require different maintenance routines.
 For example, some finishes will only require light cleaning to maintain the beauty and luster, while others may require semi-annual waxing or buffing, or in some cases, recoating every 5 years.

 So, how long do wood floors last?
 Much longer than the finish.

 You’ll forgive us if we now boast a bit about – we can’t help it, we’re fans of the stuff.
-In fact if you don’t know about bamboo floors we recommend checking out this amazing product at Bamboo Flooring 101: A Beginner’s Guide.
+In fact, if you don’t know about bamboo floors, we recommend checking out this amazing product at Bamboo Flooring 101: A Beginner’s Guide.

 Bamboo offers consumers the best of both worlds.
 It is still far less expensive than hardwood, even though it may be a bit pricier than laminate (in some cases, only an extra $1 per square foot), it is still far less expensive than hardwood.
 However, it still offers the same beauty and warmth as hardwood.